drvinceknight/pfm/docs/_labsheets/05-writing-mathematics.md

     [Video hint (overleaf)](http://youtu.be/bSJbxAWM5A8)

-04. **TICKABLE** The following will add an abstract to your document:
+04. The following will add an abstract to your document:

         \begin{abstract}
         This document contains some basic LaTeX code that will be useful to me in the future.